CEGLAB-Buddhabhushan/WDR93_CFAP46/README.md

 # WDR93_CFAP46
-This Github repository contains the data for paper **"Concurrent loss of ciliary genes _WDR93_ and _CFAP46_ in phylogenetically distant birds".**
+This GitHub repository contains the data for paper **"Concurrent loss of ciliary genes _WDR93_ and _CFAP46_ in phylogenetically distant birds".**

 Salve Buddhabhushan Girish, Amia Miriam Kurian, Nagarjun Vijay